 The whistleblower law encourages public employees to report the misconduct of employers to the appropriate agencies.
 While these laws protect employees who file legitimate claims, many whistleblowers face retaliatory conduct from the employer after proceeding with a qui tam action.

 Our attorneys are aggressive advocates of our clients’ rights.
-Therefore, when a client has actively pursued his or her right to file a legitimate whistleblower claim, we assert his or her right to be protected from wrongful retaliatory conduct such as:
+Therefore, when a client has actively pursued their right to file a legitimate whistleblower claim, we assert their right to be protected from wrongful retaliatory conduct such as: